Combining Optimisation and Simulation Using Logic-Based Benders Decomposition

-In resource allocation problems, the goal is typically to optimally distribute scarce resources among a finite set of objects, such as time periods, or locations in a network.
+In resource allocation problems, the goal is to optimally distribute scarce resources among a finite set of objects, such as time periods, or locations in a network.
 Although the nature of the resources might vary from problem to problem, we are usually interested in how many resources should be allocated to each object, which makes integer programming a natural solution approach.
-When the objective contribution of each object is a convex function one variable (that is, the number of resources allocated to that object), then standard techniques might be suitable.
-We consider more complicated objective functions.
+If the objective contribution of each object is a convex function of one variable, then standard techniques may be suitable.
+But in practice, objective functions are often non-convex, and include complex interactions between the variables.

+The problems we study have the following mathematical form.
 Let $\mathbb{Z}_+$ and $\mathbb{R}_+$ denote the sets of non-negative integers and reals respectively.
-For a positive integer $n$, $[n] = \{1,\ldots,n\}$ denotes the set of all integers ranging from $1$ up to $n$.
-In this paper, we will study optimization problems of the form
+For a positive integer $n$, denote by $[n] = \{1, \ldots, n\}$ the set of integers ranging from $1$ up to $n$.
+We study problems of the form